paperless-ngx/paperless-ngx/docs/advanced_usage.md

 ```

 1. Note the `:ro` tag means the file will be mounted as read only.
-2. `flower` runs by default on port 5555, but this can be configured
+2. By default, Flower runs on port 5555, but this can be configured.

 ## Custom Container Initialization